crim-ca/weaver/docs/source/processes.rst

 WPS-REST
 --------

-This process type is the main component of `Weaver`.
-All other process types are converted to this one either through some parsing (e.g.: `WPS-1/2`_) or with some requirement indicators (e.g.: `Builtin`_, `Workflow`_) for special handling.
+This :term:`Process` type is the main component of `Weaver`.
+All other types are converted to this one either through some parsing (e.g.: `WPS-1/2`_) or with some requirement indicators (e.g.: `Builtin`_, `Workflow`_) for special handling.

-When deploying one such process directly, it is expected to have a reference to a CWL `Application Package`_.
-This is most of the time employed to wrap a reference docker image process.
+When deploying one such :term:`Process` directly, it is expected to have a definition specified with a :term:`CWL` `Application Package`_.
+This is most of the time employed to wrap an operations packaged in a reference :term:`Docker` image.
 The reference package can be provided in multiple ways as presented below.

 .. note::